sonadottech/portfolio/README.md

                         At Sonadot, we believe in "Imagining Tomorrow.
 Engineering Beyond."
 This isn’t just our tagline, it’s our mindset.
                         We partner with clients not just to solve today’s challenges, but to co-create the future of technology.
-                        Whether you're a startup seeking rapid transformation or an enterprise navigating digital disruption, Sonadot is your trusted ally in building what’s next.
+                        Whether you're a startup seeking rapid transformation or an enterprise navigating digital disruption, Sonadot is your trusted ally in building what’s next